ba-lab/AF2-accepts-SA/README.md

 ## Alphafold2 trimmed to accept a sequence alignment

-This is the mini/light/trimmed version of Alphafold2 that does not require Docker.
+* This is the mini/light/trimmed version of Alphafold2; the sequence alignment part in AF2 is removed.

-In this pipeline, the program accepts an alignment file in a3m format.
-(Note: This program does not generate MSA files).
-It helps to evaluate the given MSA file using alphafold prediction results.
+* Our version does NOT require Docker.
+* This implementation accepts an alignment file in `a3m` format.

 ## Install conda using miniconda if not installed already
 ```